wangrunji0408/heif-thumbnailer/README.md

-# HEICThumbnailer
+# HeifThumbnailer

-A fast and efficient Swift library for extracting thumbnails from HEIC images with minimal read operations.
+A fast and efficient Swift library for extracting thumbnails from HEIF images.

 ## Installation